What is Grass-Fed Whey Protein?

 What are the Health Benefits of Grass-Fed Whey?

-Grass-fed milk has higher levels of fat-soluble vitamins, including vitamins A and E than grain-fed dairy.
+Grass-fed milk has higher concentrations of fat-soluble vitamins, including vitamins A and E, than milk from grain-fed livestock.
 Vitamin E is famous for its anti-inflammatory effect.
-Furthermore, grass-fed milk contains superior levels of glutathione, which is well-recognized for its anti-aging activity.
+Furthermore, grass-fed milk contains superior levels of glutathione and Cysteine, which is well-recognized for its anti-aging activity.

 Learn More Here: What is Glutathione?